elementinsights/elivide-update/README.md

 # Styles.css Integration Guide

 This guide explains how to ensure `styles.css` is properly integrated into your Shopify theme.
+All of the code can be found in the files above.

 ## 1. Check `styles.css` in `theme.liquid`